 - System administrators who need a command and control (C2) node for programs such as Ansible and Kubernetes

 When moving to a Linux cloud server, you are responsible for any data migration and server configuration.
 Technical assistance can be purchased via Managed Hosting.

 VPS vs Cloud Server

 VPS vs Cloud Server Scalability

 Both models are scalable.
-We have multiple tiers of both managed and self-managed server hosting plans, each with different limits on disk space and bandwidth.
+We have multiple tiers of both managed and self-managed server hosting plans, each with different limits on disk space.
 Either can be configured with load balancing solutions such as Apache Load Balancer or HAProxy.
 You don’t need to modify any settings when a hosting provider promotes your hosting plan to a higher tier.

 VPS vs Cloud Server Performance

 Performance is where lots of variables and your specific needs come into play.
 Here’s a short list of factors that affect your website and server performance: